Señora Acero season 4

 The fourth season of the American television series Señora Acero also known as Señora Acero: La Coyote, written by Indira Páez based on an original story by Roberto Stopello, revolves around Vicenta Acero, a coyote woman who fights against the Mexican government and the United States Border Patrol for helping to cross immigrants on the border and make them fulfill their American dream.
-She, her brother and her boyfriend managed to unmask the Mexican government and continues to work in the business of helping immigrants cross the border.
+She, her brother, and her boyfriend managed to unmask the Mexican government and continue to work in the business of helping immigrants cross the border.

-The season is starred Carolina Miranda as Vicenta Acero, Luis Ernesto Franco as Daniel Philips, Ana Lucía Domínguez as La Tuti, Diego Cadavid as Señor Romero, and Jorge Zárate as El Indio Amaro, and the special participation of Gaby Espino as Indira Cárdenas.
+The season stars Carolina Miranda as Vicenta Acero, Luis Ernesto Franco as Daniel Philips, Ana Lucía Domínguez as La Tuti, Diego Cadavid as Señor Romero, and Jorge Zárate as El Indio Amaro, with the special participation of Gaby Espino as Indira Cárdenas.

 The fourth season began airing on 6 November 2017, on Telemundo, and concluded on 20 February 2018.

 The season has as its main axis, illegal immigration, the inclusion of Julián Romero, a new enemy of Los Acero, and the life of Indira Cárdenas as a mother.